OpenChannelSSD/documentation/docs/gettingstarted.md

 # Add target on top of device

-After the modified kernel is booted and the null_nvm module is loaded, a target is ready to be initialized on top.
+After the modified kernel is booted and the null_blk module is loaded, a target is ready to be initialized on top.
 Use the following command to initialize a target (FTL):